When Disabled Children Can’t Get Visas, Parents Face a Heartbreaking Decision

 This is the story of Werner Teitz.
 Werner was born on January 18, 1925, in the Bavarian city of Fürth.
-His parents, Emil and Sophie-Luise Teitz, were prosperous German Jews who were part owners of a local factory that manufactured bronzeware.
-In 1930, his younger brother, Walter, was born.
+His parents, Emil and Sophie-Luise Teitz, were prosperous German Jews; Emil worked as a commercial clerk for a local factory that manufactured bronzeware.
+In 1930, Werner’s younger brother, Walter, was born.

 By the time of Walter’s birth, the Teitzes already had concerns about their elder son.
 From infancy, Werner displayed signs of delayed development, and as he grew, he began to exhibit low muscle tone and loss of motor control.
 In May 1931, when Werner reached school age, he was diagnosed with cerebral palsy and committed to the Heckscher Neurological Clinic in Munich.
 Doctors deduced that the disability was the result of traumatic injury to the brain during birth.
 Werner’s physician wrote in 1938 that “because his legs and arms are paralyzed, he is only able to move with braces.
 He is unable to use the stairs or walk on the street … .
 His speech is severely impaired.
 Only people who know him well … can understand him.”
 But his physical disorder did not imply intellectual impairment.
 Indeed, physicians consistently noted that Werner was “intellectually gifted” and for a young boy extremely well-read.
 His chief joys were stamp collecting and writing long letters to his family in Fürth.
 While his lack of motor skills made handwriting difficult and onerous, Werner was an accomplished typist and carried on a vivid and heartfelt correspondence with his parents and relatives.